 If you work out every day or so you may want to purchase several shorts without breaking the bank.
 Neleus 3-pack is our top budget option.

 I’d say they perform better than expected considering the price.
-They wick moisture very well, dry fast, they are comfortable and versatile.
+They wick moisture very well, dry fast and they are comfortable and versatile.

-The compression on these shorts wasn’t up to much though and as the benefits of compression is the prime reason for using them it might be worth it to look elsewhere.
+The compression on these shorts isn’t up to much though and as the benefits of compression is the prime reason for using them it might be worth looking elsewhere.

-Overall they are more than good enough for most non-ultra activities and if you not after proper compression.
+Overall they are more than good enough for most non-ultra activities and if you are not after proper compression.
 On the downside, there are occasional quality control issues according to some reviewers like getting two “normal” pairs and the third one of the wrong size.
-It doesn’t happen often, apparently.

 Material: 85% polyester, 15% spandex